ShngJZ/WildCamera/README.md

 ## Brief Introduction
 <img src="asset/framework.png" width="1000" >
-We calibrate 4 DoF intrinsic parameters for in-the-wild images.
+We calibrate 4 DoF intrinsic for in-the-wild images.
 The work systematically presents the connection between intrinsic and monocular 3D priors, e.g. intrinsic is inferrable from monocular depth and surface normals.
 We additionally introduce an alternative monocular 3D prior, the incidence field, for calibration.